codepath/android_guides/Endless-Scrolling-with-AdapterViews.md

 ## Adapter

-To display the last row as a Progressbar indicating that the ListView is loading data.
-We can do the trick in Adapter.
-By defining two types of views in getItemViewType(int position), we can display the last row differently from a normal data row.
-It can be displaying a Progressbar or some text to indicate that the ListView has reached the last row by comparing the size of data List to the number of items on the server side.
+To display the last row as a Progressbar indicating that the ListView is loading data, we do the trick in Adapter.
+Having defined two types of views in getItemViewType(int position), we can display the last row differently from a normal data row.
+It can be a Progressbar or some text to indicate that the ListView has reached the last row by comparing the size of data List to the number of items on the server side.

 ```java
 /**